44 people are interested

-Function of the Hotline: The Coordinated Crisis Response Hotline is responsible for answering crisis calls and providing education regarding the dynamics of sexual assault, domestic violence, stalking and human trafficking, and education on reporting options, protective orders, and the effects of trauma.
-The CCR Hotline does program referrals for the YWCA of South Hampton Roads, Samaritan House, HER Shelter, and Geneive Shelter services.
+Function of the Hotline: The YWCA Crisis Hotline is responsible for answering crisis calls and providing education regarding the dynamics of sexual assault, domestic violence, stalking and human trafficking, and education on reporting options, protective orders, and the effects of trauma.

-To keep track of all of the calls coming into the CCR hotline, the Hotline Specialist Volunteer is responsible for maintaining their notes through the Electronic Case Management System (ECM).
+To keep track of all of the calls coming into the YWCA Crisis hotline, the Crisis Hotline Volunteer is responsible for maintaining their notes through the Electronic Case Management System (ECM) and VAdata.

-The CCR hotline provides 24-hour coverage, and shifts are available Monday-Sunday from 7am-11pm.
+The YWCA Crisis hotline provides 24-hour coverage, and shifts are available Monday-Sunday from 7am-11pm.
+Crisis Hotline Volunteer shifts can be a minimum of 4 hours to not exceed 8 hours.
 During the assigned shift, volunteers answer hotline calls as they come into the hotline.
 Between calls, volunteers may be asked to help with administrative office tasks.

 - Basic Computer Skills